Carlos Hugo Garrido Chalén

-Carlos Hugo Garrido Chalén is a Peruvian poet award winner World Literature "Andres Bello" version poetry, 2009 in Venezuela, this poet has been declared living cultural Heritage of the Nation by the National Institute of Culture (INC) of the Peruvian republic.
+Carlos Hugo Garrido Chalén (born 16 October 1951 in Tumbes) is a Peruvian writer, poet, journalist and lawyer award winner World Literature "Andres Bello" version poetry, 2009 in Venezuela, this poet has been declared living cultural Heritage of the Nation by the National Institute of Culture (INC) of the Peruvian republic.
 He studied journalism and law at the National University of Trujillo.
 Garrido Chalén is one of the present representatives of the North Group that was born in Trujillo city in the first half of the twentieth century.

 Biography

 He was born in Zorritos district of the Tumbes Province, Peru on October 16, 1951.
-He studied upper in careers of laws (1970-1976) and journalism (1990-1995) at the National University of Trujillo.
-He was recognized in 1997 by the National Institute of Culture (INC), with the distinction "living cultural heritage of the nation.".
+He studied upper in careers of laws (1970-1976) and journalism (1990-1995) at the National University of Trujillo and postgraduate studies in university teaching at the Federico Villarreal National University.
+He is a notable student of the National University of Trujillo.
+He was recognized in 1997 by the National Institute of Culture (INC), with the distinction "Living Cultural Heritage of the Nation".

+The writer Carlos Hugo Garrido Chalén is one of the world's most award-winning poets.
+He is the creator of the literary movement known as the Literature of Totality.

+The writer Carlos Garrido Chalén has been a candidate for the Nobel Prize in Literature.

+Garrido Chalén is the founding executive president of the Hispanomundial Union of Writers (UHE).

 Work

 Carlos Garrido Chalén has written poems, some of his work is: